 - A practical component which involves students (initially in groups, later in pairs and eventually as individuals towards the end of the course) consulting and advising clients, engaging in collaborative research of facts and law aimed at problem solving, drafting of letters, notices and pleadings, negotiating with other parties and legal representatives and learning skills at both theoretical and practical level - ranging from the opening and closing of a file to managing a case.
 All of this is done under the supervision of clinic attorneys who provide constant feedback.

-The clinical legal education house currently consists of three consultation rooms and a well equipped computer lab.
-We are also in the process of establishing an observation room with an one way mirror to enable us to assess the students' development in consultation skills.
+The clinical legal education house currently consists of three consultation rooms; a board room; a well-equipped computer lab and an observation room with a one way mirror to enable us to assess the students' development in consultation skills.